 Start training now for your next 5k or 10k run

-For runners who want to prepare for this year’s Y Run, , a Personal Trainer at the Woodbury Y addresses a few common questions:
+To help you prepare, a Personal Trainer at the Woodbury Y addresses a few common questions:

 What can I do to ensure I have enough fuel for the race?

 With a 5K or 10K distance, hydration is a critical factor.
 Rather than guzzling a bunch of water the day of the race, be sure to drink water and hydrate the day before the race.
 When you’re properly hydrated, your body will be more efficient.

 As for food, the general rule is to eat carbs before a race (fuel for you to burn), and then be sure to get in some protein after a race (to help you recover).
 On race day, try to stick to a normal routine and have a light breakfast—don’t make it the day you try a crazy new breakfast.

 What kind of running should I do to prepare?